zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 ---
-title: "Dynamic Application Security Testing with OWASP ZAP and GitHub Actions"
+title: "Dynamic Application Security Testing with ZAP and GitHub Actions"
 description: "How ZAP full scan and GitHub actions can help to automate the security testing"
 images:
 - https://www.zaproxy.org/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/images/zap-action.png